JAMES F. DOUGHTY SCHOOL

 - James F. Doughty faculty continued their professional development enrolling in summer courses as well as completing classes during the first and second semesters.

 - JFDS took part in the Community of Kindness Challenge & provided students and teachers alike opportunities to recognize kindness throughout the school.
+Two students took the initiative to write kind words on sticky notes and place them on every student locker for kindness week.

 - JFDS parents re-established the JFDS Bulldog Boosters, meeting monthly and becoming a regular presence at school events.